jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 ## unzip

-unzip is used to extract HPE Package to get product id information.
+unzip is used to extract HPE Package to get product id information that is required when the package is installed.

 ```
 sudo dnf install unzip #(should be already installed)